ctreffs/SwiftSimctl/README.md

 Please refer to the example project for an in depth code example **<https://github.com/ctreffs/SwiftSimctlExamplePod>**

+##### 💭 Port and settings

+The default port used by the server is `8080`.
+If you need to use another port you need to provide it via the `--port` flag when calling `SimctlCLI` and adjust the client port accordingly when setting up your test in code.
+Use `SimctlCLI --help` to get help regarding this and other server configuration settings.

 ## 🙏 Kudos

 Swift Simctl would not be possible without these awesome libraries: